rust-lang/rust/doc/tutorial-borrowed-ptr.md

 # Borrowing and enums

-The previous example showed that the type system forbids any borrowing of unique boxes found in aliasable, mutable memory.
+The previous example showed that the type system forbids any borrowing of owned boxes found in aliasable, mutable memory.
 This restriction prevents pointers from pointing into freed memory.
 There is one other case where the compiler must be very careful to ensure that pointers remain valid: pointers into the interior of an `enum`.